Designing tables in Azure SQL Data Warehouse

 This query returns the rows and space by table.
-It is a great query to see which tables are your largest tables and whether they are round robin or hash distributed.
-For hash distributed tables it also shows the distribution column.
-In most cases your largest tables should be hash distributed with a clustered columnstore index.
+It allows you to see which tables are your largest tables and whether they are round-robin, replicated, or hash -distributed.
+For hash-distributed tables, the query shows the distribution column.

 SELECT database_name , schema_name , table_name , distribution_policy_name , distribution_column , index_type_desc , COUNT(distinct partition_nmbr) as nbr_partitions , SUM(row_count) as table_row_count , SUM(reserved_space_GB) as table_reserved_space_GB , SUM(data_space_GB) as table_data_space_GB , SUM(index_space_GB) as table_index_space_GB , SUM(unused_space_GB) as table_unused_space_GB FROM dbo.vTableSizes GROUP BY database_name , schema_name , table_name , distribution_policy_name , distribution_column , index_type_desc ORDER BY table_reserved_space_GB desc ;

 SELECT distribution_policy_name , SUM(row_count) as table_type_row_count , SUM(reserved_space_GB) as table_type_reserved_space_GB , SUM(data_space_GB) as table_type_data_space_GB , SUM(index_space_GB) as table_type_index_space_GB , SUM(unused_space_GB) as table_type_unused_space_GB FROM dbo.vTableSizes GROUP BY distribution_policy_name ;